QED0711/spotify-predictive-analysis/README.md

 Analysis notebooks are found respectively in the exploration folder.

-All .png files were used for project presentation stored in images folder.
+Project presentation is found on the main repo folder; all images/.png files used for project presentation are stored in the images folder.